Hannah Park Roche

-She holds a Mental Health First Aid Certification from the Mental Health Commission of Canada as well as an Emergency Medical Responder Certification from the Canadian Red Cross.
+Hannah loves learning.
+She has travelled the world, observing, absorbing, and immersing herself in local cultures.
+She is fluent in Turkish and holds a Mental Health First Aid Certification from the Mental Health Commission of Canada as well as an Emergency Medical Responder Certification from the Canadian Red Cross.

 When she’s not working, travelling, volunteering, or playing competitive team sports, Hannah writes non-fiction.